mlgranger540/milestone-3/README.md

 The header is a simple title bar featuring the name of the site and, depending on whether the user is logged in or not, either a log in button or a profile button and a log out button.
 Clicking the site name will take you to the landing page.

 Underneath is a navbar with links to the landing page, which shows recently posted reviews, and pages to get reviews filtered by artist, tour and venue.
-The active tab is changed according to the current window pathname using a switch case statement in JavaScript.
+As the pages are built off a template, the active tab is changed according to the current window pathname using a switch case statement in JavaScript.

 ### Log In Page